AdobeDocs/experience-manager-learn.en/help/headless-tutorial/spa-editor/remote-spa/spa-container-component.md

 ## Authoring the container in AEM

-With the SPA updated to embed the `<AEMResponsiveGrid...>`, wrappers for three AEM React Core components (`AEMTitle`, `AEMText`, and `AEMImage`), and AEM is updated with a matching Template policy, we can start authoring content in the container component.
+After the SPA updated to embed the `<AEMResponsiveGrid...>`, wrappers for three AEM React Core components (`AEMTitle`, `AEMText`, and `AEMImage`), and AEM is updated with a matching Template policy, we can start authoring content in the container component.

 1. Log in to AEM Author
 1. Navigate to __Sites > WKND App__
 1. Tap __Home__ and select __Edit__ from the top action bar
     + A "Hello World" Text component displays, as this was automatically added when generating the project from the AEM Project archetype
-1. Select __Edit__ from the mode-selector in the top-right of the Page Editor
+1. Select __Edit__ from the mode-selector in the top right of the Page Editor
 1. Locate the __Layout Container__ editable area beneath the Title
 1. Open the __Page Editor's side bar__, and select the __Components view__
 1. Drag the following components into the __Layout Container__